Naiwen1997/IDNE-577-Machine-Learning/Supervised Learning/Parametric Modeling/Lecture 1 Perceptron/README.md

 - $x_1$, $x_2$, $\ldots$, $x_n$ are the input features
 - $w_1$, $w_2$, $\ldots$, $w_n$ are the corresponding weights for each input feature
 - $b$ is the bias weight
 - $φ$ is the step function: The step function is the activation function which returns 1 if the weighted sum of the inputs and bias is greater than or equal to 0, and 0 otherwise.
 In other words, the perceptron outputs a 1 if the input falls on one side of the decision boundary and a 0 if it falls on the other side.
-We can aslo use other functions such as Sign function() or Sigmoid() function as the acitvation function.
+We can aslo use other functions such as [sign function](https://en.wikipedia.org/wiki/Sign_function) or [Sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) as the acitvation function.

 ### Weight Update
 The perceptron learns by adjusting the weights based on the error between the predicted output and the true output.
 The weights are updated using the following formula: